pydata/pydata-sphinx-theme/docs/examples/gallery.md

 # Gallery of sites using this theme

-This is a gallery of documentation built on top of the `pydata-sphinx-theme`.
-If you'd like to add your documentation to this list, simply add an entry to list at the end of [this page](https://github.com/pydata/pydata-sphinx-theme/blob/main/docs/examples/gallery.md) and open a Pull Request to add it.
+This is a gallery of documentation sites built with `pydata-sphinx-theme`.
+If you'd like to add your documentation to this list, add an entry (in alphabetical order) to the list at the end of [this page](https://github.com/pydata/pydata-sphinx-theme/blob/main/docs/examples/gallery.md) and open a Pull Request to add it.

 ## Featured projects

 These projects are our earliest adopters and/or present some interesting customization.
 Check their repositories for more information.

 ```{gallery-grid} ../_static/gallery.yaml
 :grid-columns: "1 1 2 2"